The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Now is the time to build long-term skills and emotional resilience.

-Continue structured training
+Continue structured training.

-Gradually expose your dog to new environments
+Gradually expose your dog to new environments.

-Strengthen focus, confidence, and calm behaviours
+Strengthen (I.e. Reward) focus, confidence, and calm behaviours.

-Address behavioural concerns with a qualified professional if needed
+Address behavioural concerns with a qualified professional if needed.

 Training at this stage sets the foundation for years to come.

-Is the 3-3-3 Rule Always Accurate?
+Is the 3-3-3 Guideline Always Accurate?

 In the same way that humans adjust to their new surroundings at different rates, so do dogs.
 Some dogs adjust quickly.
 Others, especially fearful, reactive, or traumatised dogs, may take longer or may require the help of a trainer.
 Progress is often non-linear, and setbacks are normal.
 The 3-3-3 is not a hard and fast rule, but in many cases, it serves as an adequate baseline for the humans to calibrate our expectations.